AFRICA

 The Serbian Competition Act specifies that there is no obligation to file a merger notification in the following situations:

-1. Where banks, other financial undertakings or insurance companies whose normal activities include transactions and dealing in securities are temporarily in possession of interests in an undertaking acquired with the intention to resell, provided that they do not exercise ownership rights for the purpose of determining the competitive conduct of that undertaking and that the disposal takes place within one year of the date of acquisition;
+1. Where banks, other financial undertakings or insurance companies whose normal activities include transactions and dealing in securities are temporarily in possession of interests in an undertaking acquired with the intention to resell, provided that they do not exercise ownership rights for the purpose of determining the competitive conduct of that undertaking and that the disposal takes place within one year of the date of acquisition (the deadline may be extended by the Serbian Competition Authority for a further 6 months);

-3. Where an investment fund or investment fund holding company acquires an undertaking, provided that the voting rights held by such a company are only exercised to retain the full value of the acquired undertaking and not to determine its competitive conduct; or
+2. Where an investment fund or investment fund holding company acquires an undertaking, provided that the voting rights held by such a company are only exercised to retain the full value of the acquired undertaking and not to determine its competitive conduct;

-Creation of a joint venture that has as its aim the coordination between two or more undertaking which retain their independence, whereby each joint venture will be assessed in accordance with the restrictive agreement rules.
+3. Creation of a joint venture that has as its aim the coordination between two or more undertaking which retain their independence, whereby each joint venture will be assessed in accordance with the rules on restrictive agreements; or

 21) Transactions involving only foreign businesses (foreign-to-foreign)